helmedeiros/blog/content/en/posts/2014-04-10-um-sistema-de-recomendacao-de-produtos-baseado-em-grafos-titan-cassandra-redis-e-hadoop-em-producao.md

 ---
-title: "An Recommendation System for Products based on graphs: Titan, Cassandra, Redis and Hadoop in production"
+title: 'An Recommendation System for Products based on graphs: Titan, Cassandra, Redis and Hadoop in production'
 author: helio
 layout: post
-date: 2014-04-10T21:27:50+00:00
+date: 2014-04-10 21:27:50+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-dsq_thread_id:
+dsq_thread_id: null
-categories: ["Technology", "Leadership"]
+categories:
+- Technology
+- Leadership
 tags:
 - big data
 - data scientist
+subtitle: Software development concepts and practices
 ---

 Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it..